Come All Ye Faithful

 She also likely had some residual angst and ire from her exchange a few years ago with the billing department of our childhood dentist, who had been arrested on child molestation charges.
 When she received a bill after he was convicted and extradited to the state of Florida for trial, she scoffed and wrote a letter saying she wasn't paying that pedophile's bill ever, or at least not until hell freezes over.

-When the billing department responded with no interest in hell nor its weather, but instead with a threat to send my mother's account to collections, Mom decided her excellent credit was important, so she agrees to pay them.
-She agrees to pay them one dollar, as in a single dollar bill, every month until her account balance was zero.
-For years my mother wrote a check for $1 every month, until her bill was paid in full.
-My mother is also someone who actually uses the memo portion of checks, and I was often tempted to open the envelopes to see what she wrote on that single line.
+When the billing department responded with no interest in hell nor its weather but instead with a threat to send my mother's account to collections, Mom decided her excellent credit was important, so she agreed to pay them.
+She agreed to pay them one dollar, as in a single dollar bill, every month until her account balance was zero.
+For years, my mother wrote a check for $1 every month until her bill was paid in full.
+My mother also uses the memo portion of checks, and I was often tempted to open the envelopes to see what she wrote on that single line.
 My mom is protective of her kids, and the thought of a pedophile being anywhere near her innocent and vulnerable children infuriated her.
 I wouldn't be surprised if my very Catholic and compassionate mother wrote, "F*#k you!" on that memo line.
 Well, I might be a little surprised.

-In case you've forgotten, we have arrived early for a baptismal Mass and have been waiting in the car outside the church until it's time to go in (you see how the memories flood back when I'm with my parents) The time has come, so we join the rest of our family in the church pews.
-My sister Julie is the godmother of our new little cousin, Sam, but halfway through the mass, Julie is nowhere to be found.
+In case you've forgotten, we arrived early for a baptismal Mass and have been waiting in the car outside the church until it was time to go in (you see how the memories flood back when I'm with my parents) The time has come so we join the rest of our family in the church pews.
+My sister Julie is the godmother of our new little cousin, Sam, but Julie is nowhere to be found halfway through the mass.

 I smile at Dom and silently mouth, "I love you."